sudeshnt/the-peaks/README.md

+# The Peaks

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+- If you want to use your own api key with TheGuardian open platform, After registering with TheGuardian place the api key in .env file in the root under the key  ```REACT_APP_API_KEY```.

 ## Available Scripts